Same-day pest control in McKinney, Allen, Frisco & Plano. Call before noon.

 Initial visit

 On the same visit, we Install locked, tamper-resistant rodent bait stations along the exterior routes roof rats use to reach your house: fence-line corridors, the foundation corners under their climbing paths, and the pressure coming in from greenbelts and alleys.
-Every gap we find at the roofline, from a roof-to-siding joint to an unscreened attic vent, goes on a written entry point map, and we point out the tree branches and fence tops feeding the roof, because removing the animals without cutting the route in is a revolving door.
+Every gap we find at the roofline, from a roof-to-siding joint to an unscreened attic vent, goes on a written entry point map, and we point out the tree branches and fence tops feeding the roof.
+Removing the animals without cutting the route in is a revolving door.

 • Tamper-resistant stations anchored along the confirmed travel corridors